nocobase/docs/docs/ja-JP/handbook/ai-ee/workflow/nodes/llm/multimodal-chat.md

-# 多模态对话
+# Multimodal Chat

 <PluginInfo name="ai-ee" licenseBundled="true"></PluginInfo>

-## 图片
+## Image

-在模型支持的前提下，LLM 节点可以向模型发送图片。使用的时候需要通过变量选择附件字段，或关联文件表记录。选择文件表记录的时候可以选到只记录对象层级，也可以选择到 URL 字段。
+When the model supports it, the LLM node can send images to the model.
+When using it, you need to select the attachment field through a variable or associate a file table record.
+When selecting a file table record, you can select to only record the object level or select to the URL field.

 ![](https://static-docs.nocobase.com/202503041034858.png)

-图片的发送格式有两个选项供选择：
+The image sending format has two options:

-- 通过 URL 发送 - 除了本地存储的图片，都会以 URL 的形式进行发送，本地存储的图片会转换成 base64 格式发送。
+- Send via URL - All images, except for locally stored images, will be sent in URL format, and locally stored images will be converted to base64 format.
-- 通过 base64 发送 - 不管是本地存储还是云存储的图片，都以 base64 的格式发送。适用于图片 URL 无法被在线 LLM 服务直接访问的情况。
+- Send via base64 - Whether the image is locally stored or cloud-stored, it will be sent in base64 format.
+This is applicable to situations where the image URL cannot be accessed directly by the online LLM service.

 ![](https://static-docs.nocobase.com/202503041200638.png)